arufahc/negicc/README.md

 3. Add (but not convert using) the cLUT or matric ICC profile to image from step 2.

-Included in this repo is data files from Ektar100 film exposed with a IT8 target under 5400K sunlight and scanned using a Nikon Z7 digital camera with a Edmund Optics #87-254 triband filter.
+Included in this repo is data files from Ektar100 film exposed with a IT8 target under 5400K sunlight and scanned using a Sony A7RM4 digital camera with a Edmund Optics #87-254 triband filter.
 The crosstalk correction matrix is estimated by additionally scanning with red, blue and green bandpass filters.